GoogleCloudPlatform/professional-services/infrastructure/README.md

 ### [gsuite-exporter](gsuite-exporter/)
   GSuite Exporter is a package that automates syncing Admin SDK APIs activity reports to a GCP destination.
 The module takes entries from the chosen Admin SDK API, converts them into the appropriate format for the destination, and exports them.
-Stackdriver Logging is supported and allows to dump Admin SDK API logs and filter on GSuite Users' activites, and/or create log-based metrics and alerts.
+Stackdriver Logging is supported and allows to dump Admin SDK API entries as logs and filter on GSuite Users' activites, and/or create log-based metrics and alerts.